exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 ## Connecting to Jupyter Service

-When starting AI-Lab as Docker container the command line will display a welcome message showing connection instructions and a reminder to change the default password.
+When starting AI-Lab as Docker container the command line will display a welcome message showing connection instructions and a reminder to change the default password:

 ```
 $ docker run --publish 0.0.0.0:$PORT:8888 exasol/data-science-sandbox:$VERSION
 Server for Jupyter has been started successfully.

-You can connect with http://<host>:<port>/lab/tree/start.ipynb.
+You can connect with http://<host>:<port>

 If using a Docker daemon on your local machine and did forward the
 port to the same port then you can connect with http://localhost:8888.